davidgiven/fluxengine/doc/amiga.md

 .obj/fe-readamiga
 ```

-You should end up with an `amiga.img` which is 901120 bytes long (for a normal
+You should end up with an `amiga.adf` which is 901120 bytes long (for a
-DD disk).
+normal DD disk) --- it ought to be a perfectly normal ADF file which you can
+use in an emulator.

 Useful references
 -----------------